 42 Don’t miss Epcot Festivals

 There are several festivals held throughout the Epcot year.
-The Festivals offer unique entertainment & the opportunity to enjoy speciality food served at outdoor kitchens.
+The Festivals offer unique entertainment & the opportunity to enjoy specialty food served at outdoor kitchens.

 The festivals are: